armanriazi/refi/docs/glossery.md

 ## Net Gain [24]

 The ‘Net Gain’ principle on which is based the EU 2030 biodiversity strategy also outlines offsetting: Net gain is defined as ‘giving back to nature more than it receives from it’27.
 In other words, this means allowing destruction to continue, as long as you ‘compensate’ for just a little more than you destroy.
 The equivalent term in UN language is ‘land degradation neutrality.

+## ikigai [26]
+In France they would say "raison d'être" which means "reason for being".
+The Japanese express the same thing with one old word – ikigai.
+It was created by combining the expression for life ikiru and the word kai, which can be translated as "to have value, use, benefit, or even result, effect".
+Together, therefore, ikigai = the meaning of life.

+### A blend of four basic values:

+- [x] What I love — we really enjoy and bring us joy.
+- [x] What I'm really good at —  i.e. "do your best".
+- [x] What will support me — let's look for an activity that will not only provide for our daily needs, but will also entertain us and we will do it to the best of our ability.
+As actor Will Smith and many others have said, "Too many people spend money they haven't earned on things they don't need to impress people they don't like."
+- [x] What the world needs — In every activity you can find a need for the world.
+Rather than looking for ways to change my profession, let's think about why I do what I do?
+What is the meaning of my work?

+> Ikigai is the answer to all four points.
+It's not about a concept, but about a feeling that we've been searching for all our lives.

 ## VCM [11]